Author Bios for Volume 10 – 17

 Herman Gray is a Professor of Sociology at the University of California – Santa Cruz, whose research focuses on cultural studies, popular culture, mass communication and minority discourse.
 He is author of Watching Race: Television and the Sign of Blackness and Cultural Moves: Culture, Identity and the Politics of Representation.

-Hollis Griffin is a Mellon Postdoctoral Fellow at Colby College.
-He earned a doctorate in media & cultural theory at Northwestern, where he won the 2011 Society for Cinema & Media Studies Dissertation Prize.
-Hollis also holds a master’s degree from the University of Texas at Austin, and a bachelor’s degree with distinction from Cornell.
+Hollis Griffin is Assistant Professor of Media Studies in the Department of Communication at Denison University.
+He has been a Mellon Postdoctoral Fellow at Colby College, having earned a doctorate in media & cultural theory at Northwestern, where he won the Society for Cinema & Media Studies Dissertation Prize.
+Hollis holds a master’s degree from the University of Texas at Austin, and a bachelor’s degree with distinction from Cornell.
 His research and teaching interests include media historiography, narrative analysis, queer & critical theory, and issues related to emotion, citizenship, and consumer culture.
-Hollis has published research in Popular Communication, Television & New Media, Velvet Light Trap, Spectator, JumpCut, In Media Res, and the anthology Film and Sexual Politics.
-He worked as the Sr. Features Editor for the online journal FLOW, was a Coordinating Editor for the Velvet Light Trap, and was an affiliate at the Alice Kaplan Institute for the Humanities.
+He is currently at work on a book manuscript about queer media, digital technology, and affect called Affective Convergences: Manufactured Feelings in Queer Media Cultures.
+Hollis has published research in Cinema Journal, Popular Communication, Television & New Media, Velvet Light Trap, Spectator, JumpCut, In Media Res, and the anthology Film and Sexual Politics.
 From 2007-2009, Hollis held the graduate student seat on the Board of Directors for the Society for Cinema & Media Studies.
 Prior to beginning his graduate work, Hollis worked in the publishing industry, working for Grove Press, Routledge, Penguin Putnam, W.W.
 Norton & Company, and Continuum, Inc.

 Doyle Green is an independent scholar whose work focuses on an ideological critique of American popular culture through textual analysis and historical contextualization.
 He is author of several books including Lips, Hips, Tits, Power: The Films of Russ Meyer, Mexploitation Cinema, The Mexican Cinema of Darkness, Politics and the American Television Comedy, The American Worker on Film and is currently working on his book Teens, TV and Tunes: The Manufacturing of American Adolescent Culture.